rocky-linux/documentation/en/rocky/8/guides/lxd_server.md

 `lxc exec centos-test dhclient`

-then get into the container:
+Then get into the container:

 `lxc exec centos-test bash`